 The best pie crust in a metal pie plate on a wood board next to pie tools and ingredients in front of a white wall.

-This post is essentially just a love letter to homemade pie crust.
+This post is essentially just a love letter to pie dough.
 It didn’t always used to be this way.
 Trust me, I was on Team Store-Bought for quite some time.
-But then, I actually made homemade pie dough and I was like…
+But then, I actually made it by hand when I was in pastry school and I was like…

 “Ok, why haven’t I been doing this the whole time?”

 And that’s basically the whole story.
 Riveting.
 But true life, making your own pie dough is a real game-changer.
 Like, I won’t lie and say that I don’t use store-bought pie dough from time-to-time.
 But usually, it’s homemade or bust.
-If you’re going to take the time to make an amazing butterscotch apple or macadamia coconut cream filling, it is 1,000% worth it to take the extra time to whip up this dough!
+If you’re going to take the time to make mini apple hand pies or spiced pumpkin pie cups, it is 1,000% worth it to take the extra time to whip up this dough!

 Ingredients for homemade pie dough in white and grey bowls on a white marble counter.